Xilinx/mlir-aie/docs/Building.md

 Xilinx Vitis can be downloaded and installed from the [Xilinx Downloads](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) site.

-The python packages prerequisites can be satisfied by sourcing the setup_python_packages.sh script.
+The cmake and python packages prerequisites can be satisfied by sourcing the setup_python_packages.sh script.
 See step 2. of the build instructions.
 This script requires `virtualenv`.

 clang/llvm 14+ are recommended to be built with the provided scripts.
 See step 3. of the build instructions.